clamp131/pack-TIR/transcriptome/Readme.md

-Pack-TIR's expression in human:
+Expression quantification of Pack-TIRs in human:
 ---
-	1. use STAR to align reads and filter
+	1. use STAR to align reads and filter the result
 		bash Pack_TIR_star.sh
-	2. do strandness de novo local assembly use trinity
+	2. do strandness de novo local assembly using trinity
 		bash assemble.sh
-Ssk, Ssk-FB4 and FB4's expression
+Expression of Ssk, Ssk-FB4 and FB4
 ---
-	1. use STAR to align and assemble to see the Ssk-FB4's expression structure, just as human
+	1. use STAR to align and assemble short reads to check the transcript of Ssk-FB4s
 	2. use kallisto to do quantification
 		bash kallisto.sh